 It’s cold, it’s heavy and it can also do a lot of damages to your home.
 For most houses, never — let nature handle it.
-Keeping your roof free from ice and piles of snow is one of the reasons that most roofs are built to handle the snow that is piled up on it, removing snow is dangerous to you and often the process of snow removal causes more damage to the roof than the snow would.
+Keeping your roof free from ice and piles of snow is important, however, removing snow can be dangerous and often the process of snow removal causes more damage to the roof than the snow would.

 It is more dangerous than you might think.
 Do not work alone.
 If you can’t see where you are throwing snow, like over the edge of a high flat roof, have a spotter below who will keep pedestrians away and who can communicate with you by cell phone.
 Remember that clumps of hard snow or ice were thrown from a third story flat roof can do serious damage to a car below.

 If you do clear a roof, do not try to remove the last layer of ice or snow that is attached to the roof.
 Remove the weight above it but leave that layer to protect the roof membrane or shingles.
 Trying to go right down to the roof will most likely cause the roof to leak when things begin to thaw.

 During periods of exceptionally heavy accumulations of snow, we read in the papers about shopping centers, warehouses and bingo halls caving in — shouldn’t that be a sign that our houses are in danger?
 Not necessarily.
 These spread-out flat steel structure roofs are actually more vulnerable than our homes and are built with the assumption that they receive regular professional maintenance — including watching the snow loads and removing snow when necessary.
 Our houses have more structural support in a smaller space and are designed to survive under most bad conditions without snow removal, although the flatter the roof, the more vulnerable it is to accumulated snow loads.